ansible/ansible/docs/docsite/rst/user_guide/intro_getting_started.rst

     bserver.example.org

-This is an inventory file, which is also explained in greater depth here:  :doc:`intro_inventory`.
+This is an inventory file, which is also explained in greater depth here:  :ref:`intro_inventory`.

 We'll assume you are using SSH keys for authentication.
 To set up SSH agent to avoid retyping passwords, you can
 do: